iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 ## Find pushed experiments

-You can see pushed experiments in [DVC Studio].
+You can see pushed experiments in DVC Studio.
 From there, you can make an experiment [persistent] by creating a Git branch, or you can [remove] it from your Git remote: